×

 We asked people living in Costa Rica to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "Should have brought more: tennis shoes - lots of walking on lots of dirt/rock roads.
 Contact Solution - very expensive here.
 Electronics - cameras & laptops here cost double the US price.
-Should have left all formal clothes in the US," commented one expat who made the move to San Marcos, Tarrazú.
+Should have left all formal clothes in the US," remarked one expat in San Marcos, Tarrazú, Costa Rica.

 View More Answers